castaway/dbix-class-book/chapters/03-Describing-database.md

 Here we're loading an inflate/deflate module to which can inflate database content into an object, and deflate incoming data from an object back into the database.
 The Authen::Passphrase module hashes passwords as they're entered into the database, and inflate back to an object which can be used to verify them.

-For some examples of other useful components, see Chapter XX
+For some examples of other useful components, see [Chapter 6](06-Components-and-extending)

 - Line 7